tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Preprocessing data for neural network models.

+* Identify the Python libraries available to build neural networks.

+* Describe what are the pros and cons of using Keras for building neural networks.

-* Implement neural nets with Python Tensorflow/Keras API.
+* Implement neural nets with Python Keras API.

 ### Instructor Notes